-118 MANAGEMENT INFORMATION SYSTEMS-MIS
+124 MANAGEMENT INFORMATION SYSTEMS-MIS

 he major in management information systems prepares students for professional careers in information systems.
 MIS studies information systems as both a resource and a tool for decision-making.
 Students learn to analyze and evaluate existing systems and to design and program new systems.
-MIS is an extensive major (16 courses) and includes courses from computer science, mathematics, economics, business, accounting, finance and marketing as well as from MIS.
-If students have a weak computer background, they should also take MIS 175 for the major.
+MIS is an extensive major (16 courses) and includes courses from computer science, mathematics, economics, business, accounting, finance, and marketing as well as from MIS.